YiyongZhao/Hybrid_Tracer-GNN/seq_processing/README.md

 ```
 Note that the length of sequence names can vary, but each line must be arranged in the format: "sequence name" + "\t" + "sequence".
 Additionally, each sequence must have the same length.

-How to concatenated orthologous multiple sequnce alignet (each sample with single copy gene) into a supermatirx with phylip format, we provdie a python scirpt:  [``concat_msa.py``](https://github.com/YiyongZhao/Hybrid_Tracer-GNN/blob/main/concat_msa.py)
+How to concatenated orthologous multiple sequences alignment (each sample with single copy gene) into a supermatrix with phylip format, we provide a python script:  [``concat_msa.py``](https://github.com/YiyongZhao/Hybrid_Tracer-GNN/blob/main/concat_msa.py)

 Place your fasta multiple sequence alignment files with extensions .fas, .fa, or .fasta into a directory, e.g., MSA_dir.
 Run the script as follows:
 This script processes `.fas`, `.fasta`, or `.fa` files in a specified directory and concatenates them into a supermatrix in PHYLIP format.
 The output file is saved in the current working directory.